 Recipe: Banana Pancakes

-Remember that not all carbohydrates are created equal and grains are glucose that break down very fast in the body producing a sharp spike in blood sugar.
-This can throw off your blood sugar sending your nervous and hormone systems into a tail spin.
+Remember that not all carbohydrates are created equal and grains are glucose that breaks down very fast in the body producing a sharp spike in blood sugar.
+This can throw off your blood sugar sending your nervous and hormone systems into a tailspin.
 Most of us really don't need any more of that in our lives, especially during a pandemic.

-BANANA PANCAKES 1 cup gluten-free rolled oats ¼ cup non-dairy milk (I use macadamia) 1 banana 1 tablespoon melted refined organic coconut oil 2 teaspoons baking powder 1/2 teaspoon cinnamon
+1 cup gluten-free rolled oats ¼ cup non-dairy milk (I use macadamia or almond) 1 banana 1 tablespoon melted refined organic coconut oil 2 teaspoons baking powder 1/2 teaspoon cinnamon

 1/4 - 1/2 cup of your favorite berries